spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 The `classes` config variable defines the annotation classes for your corpus.
 Annotation classes are used to create abstract instances for common annotations such as tokens, sentences and text units.
 They simplify dependencies between annotation modules and increase the flexibility of the annotation pipeline.
-Many annotation modules (such as part-of-speech taggers and dependency parsers) need tokenised text as input but they might not care about what tokeniser is being used.
+Many annotation modules (such as part-of-speech taggers and dependency parsers) need tokenised text as input, but they might not care about what tokeniser is being used.
 So instead of telling the part-of-speech tagger and the dependency parser that it needs input from a specific module we can tell it to take the class `<token>` as input.
 So when setting `classes.token` to `segment.token` we tell Sparv that tokens will be produced by the segment module.
-This way we can ask Sparv to perform part-of-speech tagging and it will figure out automatically that tokenisation needs to be done first and that this is done with the segment module.
+This way we can ask Sparv to perform part-of-speech tagging, and it will figure out automatically that tokenisation needs to be done first and that this is done with the segment module.
 Classes may also be used in your export annotations lists.
 If you want to include part-of-speech tags from Stanza you would include `segment.token:stanza.pos` in the annotations, meaning that you want to have pos tags from Stanza as attributes to the tokens prodcued by the segment module.
 Here is an example:
 ```yaml
 export:
     annotations: